segmentio/segment-docs/src/connections/destinations/catalog/personas-facebook-custom-audiences/index.md

 ## How it works

-**Every time you create an audience in Personas and connect it to Personas Facebook Custom Audiences, Segment does the following**:
+**Every time you create an audience in Engage and connect it to Engage Facebook Custom Audiences, Segment does the following**:

-1. Creates a Facebook Custom Audience (of type Customer List) with a name that matches the Personas Audience.
+1. Creates a Facebook Custom Audience (of type Customer List) with a name that matches the Engage Audience.
 2. Adds any users that fit the audience definition, based on the matching identifiers that Facebook supports (hashed).
 Facebook uses these identifiers to match users to Facebook users in their ads system.
 3. Once the audience is configured, Segment checks which users still fit the audience definition based on the same identifiers, and adds or remove users from the audience, every hour.
 {% include content/sync-frequency-note.md %}